OlivierBouchoms/sqlite-remote/README.md

 ### SSH config fields

-The following SSH config fields of a host entry are currently parsed and supported:
+The following SSH config fields of a host entry are currently parsed and supported by the application:

 * HostName (optional, defaults to name of host entry)
 * User (required)